 Named a Top Attorney in 2015 from Washingtonian Magazine, Ms. Grimes actively serves the community as well.
 She was the 2009 and 2006 President of the Board of Directors for Legal Services of Northern Virginia (LSNV), has served on its Board for many years and has performed many hours of pro bono work for the organization.
 She is a Past President of the Alexandria Bar Association, for which she has co-chaired the Pro Bono and Community Service Committee and chaired the “Beat the Odds” Program, a scholarship program for youths who have overcome adversity.
 She also participated in the American Bar Association program offering legal assistance to victims of the September 11, 2001, attacks.
 She is currently serving her second term on Bar Council for the Virginia State Bar and has been a panel chair for the Virginia State Bar Fee Dispute Program as well.

 Collaborative law is a process of alternative dispute resolution designed to keep the parties out of court.
 Counsel who have been trained in the collaborative law process and other professionals, such as financial professionals and custody experts, engage in a series of meetings with the clients designed to develop creative solutions to the issues in a divorce and agree on peaceful, practical solutions.
 Ms. Grimes has been trained in the collaborative model since 2006 and practices in this model as well as more traditional settlement or litigation models.
-She is also an active member of the International Academy of Collaborative Professionals (IACP).
+She is also a member of the International Academy of Collaborative Professionals (IACP).

 Ms. Grimes is also a mediator and can act as the neutral mediator for both parties.
-Mediation is also an alternative dispute resolution process again designed to have parties agree outside of court proceedings.
+Mediation is also an alternative dispute resolution process designed to have parties agree outside of court proceedings.
 If you are interested in using Ms. Grimes as a mediator, please contact our office.
 One party may initiate the contact to set up the appointment but as a mediator, she needs to meet with both parties together for the mediation process.